Screenreader Navigation - [ Skip to Content | Skip to Main Navigation ]

 Accrual of Annual Leave

-Full-time, salaried faculty members holding 12-month type appointments shall accrue annual leave at the rate of 6.76904 hours biweekly or 14.667 hours per month (or a number of hours that is directly proportionate to the number of days worked during less than a full pay period for full-time faculty members).
-Faculty members on nine-month academic year (39-week) appointments and Florida State University School faculty members on 10-month appointments are not eligible for and do not accrue annual leave.
+Full-time, salaried faculty members holding 12-month appointments shall accrue annual leave at the rate of 6.769 biweekly.
+Faculty members on 9-month academic year (39-week) appointments and Florida State University School faculty members on 10-month appointments are not eligible for and do not accrue annual leave.

 Hours accrued are credited at the conclusion of each pay period or, upon termination, at the effective date of termination.
 Faculty members may accrue annual leave in excess of the year-end maximum (352 hours) during a calendar year.
-Excess annual leave as of Dec.
-31 each year converts to sick leave effective Jan.
-1 each year unless a carry-over of leave is requested by memorandum and approved by the faculty member’s supervisor.
+Faculty members with accrued annual leave in excess of the year-end maximum as of the end of the last full pay period of the current year shall have any excess converted to post October 1, 1973 sick leave on an hour-for-hour basis at the end of the first full pay period the following year.

-Part-time, 12-month faculty members accrue annual leave at a rate directly proportionate to the percent of time employed.
+12-month faculty members that are part-time or are not in full pay status shall accrue annual leave at a rate directly proportionate to the percent of time employed.

 Use and Transfer of Annual Leave

-Annual leave is accrued before being taken except in those instances where the President or representative may authorize the advancing of annual leave.
-When leave has been advanced and employment is terminated prior to the faculty member earning sufficient annual leave to credit against the leave that was advanced, the University will deduct from the faculty member’s warrant the cost of any annual leave advanced under this provision.
+Annual leave must be accrued before being taken, except in those instances where the President or representative may authorize the advancing of annual leave.
+When leave has been advanced and employment is terminated prior to the faculty member earning sufficient annual leave to credit against the leave that was advanced, there will be a financial obligation on the part of the faculty member to repay the value of the remaining hours.
 All requests for annual leave are to be submitted by the faculty member to the supervisor as far in advance as possible.
 Approval of the dates on which a faculty member wishes to take annual leave is at the discretion of the supervisor and is subject to the consideration of departmental and organizational scheduling.
+Faculty members must report on their timesheet approved annual leave, in accordance with HR and department procedures.

 Payment for Unused Annual Leave

-Upon transfer from an annual-leave-accruing contract to an academic year or Florida State University School contract, the faculty member may elect to retain all unused annual leave until such time, not to exceed two years, as the faculty member transfers back to an annual-leave-accruing contract or terminates employment with the University.
-Upon such termination or at the end of two years, whichever comes first, the unused leave balance is paid in lump sum for up to 44 days (352 hours) at the annual rate the faculty member was earning as of the faculty member’s last day of work on an annual-leave-accruing contract.
+Upon transfer from an annual-leave-accruing appointment to a 9-month or 10-month appointment, the faculty member may elect to retain all unused annual leave, not to exceed two years, as the faculty member transfers back to an annual-leave-accruing contract or terminates employment with the University.
+Upon separation or at the end of two years, whichever comes first, the unused leave balance is paid up to a lifetime maximum of 352 hours at the annual rate the faculty member was earning as of the faculty member’s last day of work on an annual leave accruing contract.

 Upon re-employment within 100 days, all unused annual leave is restored to the faculty member, provided the faculty member requests such action in writing and repays the full amount of any lump-sum leave payment received.

-In the event of the death of a faculty member, payment for all unused annual leave at the time of death, up to 352 hours, is made to the faculty member’s beneficiary, estate, or as provided by law.
+In the event of the death of a faculty member, payment for all unused annual leave at the time of death, up to a lifetime maximum of 352 hours, is made to the faculty member’s beneficiary, estate, or as provided by law.

 Administrative Leaves